The Temple of Debod: History, Location & Visitor Guide

 But the care was not limited to the interior only, as the hill on which the temple stands in West Park was designed with special care with a water pool surrounding it and palm trees planted in a wonderful attempt to evoke the atmosphere of ancient Egypt and give the temple an environment as close as possible to its original location.

-How did Madrid triumph?
+How did Madrid Triumph?

 Choosing the location of the temple in Spain was not an easy decision but rather a wide controversy surrounded it as major cities such as Barcelona and Valencia competed to obtain this Pharaonic treasure each city saw in the temple an opportunity to enrich its cultural heritage and strengthen its tourist status, but in the end Madrid had the upper hand as its local council provided the largest financial support for the process of transporting the artifacts and also covered the costs of restoration and construction.